Overview

 Generate an API key

-Inside your app, go to API Keys and click Generate Key.
+Inside your app, scroll to the API Keys section and click Create API Key.
 Give the key a label (e.g. Production or Dev).

 The key is shown once.
 Copy it and store it securely — you won't be able to view it again.
 If lost, revoke it and generate a new one.